 French culture and society

 Mike works on French cultural history in the 20th century, especially the history of ideas and intellectuals.
 He has published widely on the cultural and intellectual reconstruction of France after the Second World War.
 He has also published several articles on relations between Britain and France in culture and ideas.
 He has recently published on intellectuals and religion in the 1930s, and is currently working on debates around atheism and secularism/laïcité in both countries.
-He is a member of the Editorial Board of the journal French Cultural Studies, which he helped to found, and Editor of Synergies Royaume Uni et Irlande which publishes work on language and culture.
+He is a member of the Editorial Board of the journal French Cultural Studies, which he helped to found.

 Mike works on policy and practices relating to languages.
 Following an AHRC-funded project, Languages at War with Prof. Hilary Footitt (University of Reading) he has co-edited two books on the subject, and published a study of language issues during the UN and NATO peace-keeping operations in Bosnia-Herzegovina during the 1990s, with Dr Catherine Baker (University of Hull).
 He is co-editor with Prof. Footitt of a book series on Languages at War, with Palgrave Macmillan and is co-editing a Handbook on the subject.